Last Generation (climate movement): History of actions

 In August 2024, Last Generation Austria announced in a letter to its supporters that it would dissolve, saying that it no longer saw a "perspective of success" and accusing the government of having acted the previous two years with "complete incompetence" in climate protection matters.

 On 6 November 2024, Last Generation activists sprayed the Tour TotalEnergies building in Berlin-Moabit, where the energy company of the same name has its German headquarters, with orange paint.
 The purpose of the protest was to raise awareness ahead of the planned gas summit, which is to discuss the supply of LNG, among other things.

+The group announced in that it would end road blockades.
+Media later ascribed the decision as having been due to hostility, fines, and prison sentences.

-On 1 June 2025 activists, identified as an off shot of the "Last Generation", acting under the name "New Generation", attempted to blockade the Axel Springer SE printing plant in Berlin-Spandau by using a van.
+On 1 June 2025 activists, identified as an offshoot of the "Last Generation", acting under the name "New Generation", attempted to blockade the Axel Springer SE printing plant in Berlin-Spandau by using a van.
 They claimed to fight "autocrats" and "facists" by preventing the timely delivery of the Bild tabloid.
 Some 30 protesters were arrested.
 Another blockade followed on early morning 4 June 2025, with several activists glueing themself to vans, they had parked in front of the printing plant.